These Are the Top 6 Reasons Women Are Hungrier Than Men Today

-This deficit is magnified at home, because when women work they invest 90 percent of their income back into their families, compared with just 40 percent for men.
+This deficit is magnified at home, because when women work they invest 90% of their income back into their families, compared with just 40% for men.

 2. In many parts of the world, women aren’t allowed to own property.

 In some, they are property.
 Even though women occupy such valuable positions as farmers, business owners and entrepreneurs, they are often barred from the rights and resources that men receive.
-Here’s a prime example: While women are responsible for 60-80% of food production in low- and middle-income countries and half of the world’s food production and make up nearly half of small-scale farmers, less than 20 percent of women are landowners.
+Here’s a prime example: While women are responsible for 60-80% of food production in low- and middle-income countries and half of the world’s food production, they own less than 10% of the land.

 3. Discriminatory laws perpetuate unequal treatment.

 For example, on average, women have only three-quarters of the legal protections given to men during their working life, ranging from employment bans to laws against workplace sexual harassment.
-It’s worse in the Middle East and North Africa, where the typical economy gives women less than half (47 percent) the legal rights of men according to The World Bank.
+It’s worse in the Middle East and North Africa, where the typical economy gives women less than half (47%) the legal rights of men according to The World Bank.
 In 18 countries, husbands can legally prevent their wives from working.